segmentstream-com/segmentstream-com.github.io/_docs/integrations/facebook.md

 * How to turn on dynamic retargeting in Facebook.
 * How to configure the transfer of custom events to Facebook.

 Facebook is a social network with a large set of advertising tools.
 Facebook shows ads in the news feed of its users, including dynamic retargeting.
-DigitalDataManager allows you to send data about the behavior of your users to the [Facebook Pixel](https://developers.facebook.com/docs/facebook-pixel/api-reference#events).
+SegmentStream allows you to send data about the behavior of your users to the [Facebook Pixel](https://developers.facebook.com/docs/facebook-pixel/api-reference#events).

 ### Page contents
 ------